Molly-Mae Exposes The Problems At The Heart Of Influencer Culture

 Meritocracy in every arena — particularly the influencer economy —propounds the idea that anyone can reach the top but there can only ever be a few at the top of the pyramid.
 The law of averages dictates that most who try won’t make it.
 But for you to keep trying and to keep buying into the whole economy you have to believe that it’s possible.
 And influencers like Molly-Mae have to reinforce the idea that graft is primarily what got them there.
 Because if it were only luck and advantages, and no work was put in, then it would be harder to buy into the idea that the influencer is aspirational and, crucially, relatable.
 And without sincere influence, what are the brands paying the influencers for?

 This is why working hard or, more importantly, the performance of working hard is so key.
 I don’t doubt that Molly-Mae does work incredibly hard by her own standards.
-But what constitutes 'hard work' in the life of an influencer seems, to outsiders, to be profoundly different from the hard deskwork of an average office worker, let alone the physical or front-facing work of retail workers, nurses or garment factory workers.
+But what constitutes "hard work" in the life of an influencer seems, to outsiders, to be profoundly different from the hard desk work of an average office worker, let alone the physical or front-facing work of retail workers, nurses or garment factory workers.
 The phrase rankles for Molly-Mae in particular.
-I would be remiss not to point out that her role as creative director at PrettyLittleThing, where she helps to curate collections, will pay her thousands upon thousands (her brand deal in 2019 paid $946k AUD, the renewal in 2020 paid $1.14 million and her creative director title is rumoured to pay seven figures).
-PrettyLittleThing, remember, is a notorious exploiter of its garment workers and has come under fire for paying workers in Leicester as little as $6.60 an hour to make the clothes she promotes.
+I would be remiss not to point out that her role as creative director at PrettyLittleThing, where she helps to curate collections, will pay her thousands upon thousands (her brand deal in 2019 paid roughly $600,000, the renewal in 2020 paid around $760,000 and her creative director title is rumored to pay seven figures).
+PrettyLittleThing, remember, is a notorious exploiter of its garment workers and has come under fire for paying workers in Leicester, England, as little as £3.50 an hour ($4.77 USD) to make the clothes she promotes.
 As many were quick to point out on Twitter, who’s to say who works harder?

 But it’s hardly surprising that so many, Molly-Mae included, hold that you get out of the world what you put in.
 As long as the influencer economy continues to propel itself forward on the fumes of individualism, criticisms of this way of thinking won’t break through beyond Twitter flurries.
-Surveys in the past few years have told us that ‘influencer’ is the most desired job among British children, showing that the aspirational world social media paints is as desirable as ever.
+Surveys in the past few years have told us that kids are three times more likely to say they'd rather be influencers than astronauts, showing that the aspirational world social media paints is as desirable as ever.

 Selling yourself and your influence on social media is a relatively new industry and is, of course, its own kind of work.
 By championing how much you do of it, as Molly-Mae did here, you are at once reinforcing the tenets that keep the influencer economy afloat and exposing how the amount of labour you put in has little to do with what you get out – that is shaped far more by things outside of your control.
 For Molly-Mae to acknowledge that won’t change it either.
 The whole influencer system, as Symeon Brown articulates in his upcoming book Get Rich Or Lie Trying: Ambition & Deceit In The New Influencer Economy, is akin to a pyramid scheme.
 It will take far more than one change of heart to topple it.